Absolute Time in Pregroove: Function

 The polycarbonate layer has a spiral pre-groove that is formed when the disc substrate is injection molded against a stamper.
 The read/write laser in the drive will follow this pre-groove track as it is writing, in order to maintain the spacing between the written tracks with a high degree of accuracy.

-This spiral has a wobble frequency introduced into it, which the drive can read while it is writing.
-The drive will synchronize the rotation speed to the reference speed of the wobble signal, allowing it to maintain an accurate linear velocity (the speed of the track as it passes the laser).
+The groove on the surface of a CD-R disc is not a perfect spiral and contains slight sinusoidal deviations called wobble.
+Frequency modulation is used to encode data into the wobble with a carrier frequency of 22.05 kHz.
+The drive will synchronize its rotation speed to the reference speed of the wobble signal, allowing it to maintain an accurate linear velocity (the speed of the track as it passes the laser).
 This wobble is further modulated with a timecode reference signal allowing the drive to approximately locate specific blocks of data on the disc.
 This modulated signal is known as ATIP.